JuliaMolSim/AtomsBuilder.jl/README.md

 ## Preliminary Documentation

-Currently there are just two exported functions:
+Currently there are just two exported functions to build materials:
 * `bulk`
 * `rattle!`
 In addition we overload